 - 1.4 In relation to point b) above, reference is made to the Town and Country Planning (Environmental Impact Assessment) (Wales) Regulations 2017.
 These supersede the 1999 and 2016 Regulations and specifically make provision for Local Development Orders to grant planning permission for Schedule 2 EIA development in certain circumstances.
-In this respect the Schedule 2 EIA screening thresholds for 'Urban Development Projects' increased from 0.5ha to: - 1ha if the development does not include housing; or - The construction of over 150 new houses; or An overall development area exceeding 5h - 1.5 The LDO has been screened under the Environmental Impact Assessment Regulations, and it is considered that an Environmental Statement is not required.
-A Test of Likely Significant Effect (TLSE) for the purposes of the Habitats Regulations has concluded that the LDO will have no significant effect (alone or in combination) with a European Site or a European Offshore Marine Site.
+In this respect the Schedule 2 EIA screening thresholds for 'Urban Development Projects' increased from 0.5ha to: - 1ha if the development does not include housing; or - The construction of over 150 new houses; or An overall development area exceeding 5h - 1.5 The LDO will be screened under the Environmental Impact Assessment Regulations, to consider whether an Environmental Statement is not required.
+A Test of Likely Significant Effect (TLSE) for the purposes of the Habitats Regulations will also be undertaken ahead of adoption.
 The LDO has also been screened as part of the Equalities Impact Assessment process. - 1.6 The LDO does not require its own Sustainability Appraisal Strategic Environmental Assessment (SA-SEA) because the LDO is deemed to be an elaboration upon the provisions of the Carmarthenshire Local Development Plan 2006 2021(Adopted December 2014).
 The LDP has already been subject to SA-SEA along with a Plan level Habitats Regulations Assessment.
 2.0 Overview 2.1 A Local Planning Authority (LPA) may use a LDO to grant blanket planning permission for non-contentious, though not necessarily minor, forms of "development" / changes in use within a defined spatial area.
 It is advised that before submitting an application, interested parties liaise with Planning Services to scope out any potential issues and requirements and also confirm "validation" requirements.
 Reference is also made to the LDO Application Form in this respect.